KJ-Waller/TrashVax/README.md

 # Disclaimers
 * I haven't had the opportunity to properly test the app for when a location actually becomes available, as I wouldn't know what the website would say in case there is a vaccine.
 I'm not a software developer, and I don't guarantee the app works perfectly.
 * You still have to make sure to bring a valid ID and checklist as specified on the prullenbakvaccin.nl website.
+* The app must keep running in the background for your to receive notifications.
+It will drain your battery a bit more quickly than usual, so I advise you shut it down over night and uninstall it after you have received a vaccine and no longer need the app.

 # Screenshots